-W25M02GV is offered in an 8-pad WSON 8x6-mm (package code ZE), a 16-pin SOIC 300-mil (package code SF), and two 24-ball 8x6-mm TFBGA (package code TB & TC) packages as shown in Figure 1a-c respectively.
+W25M02GW is offered in an 8-pad WSON 8x6-mm (package code ZE), and two 24-ball 8x6-mm TFBGA (package code TB & TC) packages as shown in Figure 1a-b respectively.
 Package diagrams and dimensions are illustrated at the end of this datasheet.